The Atlanta Braves will leave Turner Field in 2017, moving to Cobb County

 The Atlanta Braves are one step closer to moving away from Atlanta.

-Beginning in 2017, the team will no longer play at Turner Field.
-It’s building a new stadium in Cobb County up the highway to the northwest, where two major interstates – I-75 and I-285 – meet.
+At that time, the team said that beginning in 2017, it will no longer play at Turner Field.
+It is building a new stadium in Cobb County up the highway to the northwest, where two major interstates – I-75 and I-285 – meet.

 “We are extremely excited that our address will still be Atlanta and so will the name across our jersey,” the team said in an announcement.
 The location is just outside Atlanta’s city limits.